irvinlim/acf-recaptcha/readme.txt

 == Screenshots ==
 1. ACF reCAPTCHA customization in the ACF backend page.
 Enter your site and secret keys here.
-2. Example frontend form with ACF reCAPTCHA and conditional logic applied to the text field.
+2. ACF reCAPTCHA Protection toggle under Field Group Settings.
+Use this to ensure that your forms are fully protected against spambots.
-3. Example frontend form with ACF reCAPTCHA that is solved.
-The conditional logic had hidden the previous field and displayed a new field here.
+3. Example frontend form with ACF reCAPTCHA used with Conditional Logic.
+The textarea is only displayed when the reCAPTCHA is solved.
-4. ACF reCAPTCHA Protection toggle for field groups.

 == Changelog ==
 = 1.2.0 =